ky28059/GRTWebsite2.0/README.md

 - Next.js as a framework, instead of PHP and vanilla JS
 - `tailwindcss` instead of raw CSS and style tags
 - React instead of raw HTML
+- PWA capabilities with `next-pwa` (this isn't strictly necessary, but we had the manifest already so I thought "why not?")

 #### Bug fixes
 - Fixed navbar wrapping and disappearing issues with `display: flex`
 - Fixed subnavbar wrapping and expanding issues with `display: flex`
 - Fixed navbar caret off centering the navlinks with `position: absolute`
+- Fixed footer not staying at the bottom of the page when the content doesn't fill the whole screen

 #### UI changes / improvements
 - Added block quote for `firstinspires.org` quotes in `/FIRST` instead of having them be separate sections